J08nY/ecgen/README.md

  - Can generate curves repeatedly until one satisfies requested properties:
    - `-p/--prime` generates curves until a prime order curve is found.
    - `-k/--koblitz` generates a curve with fixed *A = 0* parameter.
+   - `-u/--unique` generates a uniquely generated curve (with one generator/cyclic group).

 ##### Invalid curve generation
  - Generates *invalid* curves for a given curve.